Cersei, Melara, and Maggy. Artwork by Cris Urdiales, used with permission.

 Appearance and Character

-Melara, then eleven years old, visited Maggy with Cersei Lannister and Jeyne Farman during the tourney for King Aerys II after hearing whispers that she could tell futures.
-Jeyne fled when Maggy opened her eyes to greet the visitors, but Melara and Cersei stayed and insisted on hearing the future.
+Melara, then eleven years old, visited Maggy with Cersei Lannister and Jeyne Farman during the tourney for King Aerys II in 276 AC, after hearing whispers that Maggy could tell futures.
+Jeyne fled when Maggy opened her eyes to greet the visitors, but Melara and Cersei stayed and insisted on hearing their futures.
 Melara was present when Maggy made the prophecy of the valonqar to Cersei Lannister.
-Melara asked if she would one day marry Jaime, but Maggy told her that she would die that night, and her death was close.
+Melara asked if she would one day marry Jaime Lannister, but Maggy told her that she would die that night, and her death was close.
 Many years later, Cersei told Taena of Myr that Maggy's prophecy had come true: Melara drowned in a well.
-It is implied that Cersei herself killed Melara by pushing her into the well and leaving her to drown out.
+It is implied that Cersei herself killed Melara by pushing her into the well and leaving her to drown.